-On October 11, 2013, Bancroft attorneys Paul D. Clement and Erin E. Murphy filed a petition for writ of certiorari in the United States Supreme Court in American Broadcasting Companies, Inc., et al. v.
+On January 10, 2014, the United States Supreme Court granted the petition for writ of certiorari filed by Bancroft attorneys Paul D. Clement and Erin E. Murphy in American Broadcasting Companies, Inc., et al. v.
 Aereo, Inc., No. 13-461.
 Respondent Aereo is in the business of capturing over-the-air television broadcasts and, without obtaining authorization from or compensating anyone, retransmitting that programming to tens of thousands of members of the public over the Internet for a profit.
 Petitioners brought suit against Aereo, alleging that this conduct infringes upon their exclusive right under the Copyright Act to perform their copyrighted works “publicly.”
 17 U.S.C. §106(4).
 A divided panel of the Second Circuit rejected their claims, concluding that because Aereo uses thousands of miniature antennas to send each of its subscribers an individualized transmission of a performance from a unique copy of each copyrighted program, it is not transmitting performances “to the public,” but rather is engaged in tens of thousands of “private” performances to paying strangers.
 The question presented by the petition is whether a company “publicly performs” a copyrighted television program when it retransmits a broadcast of that program to thousands of paid subscribers over the Internet.
-The Supreme Court is expected to consider the petition by the end of 2013.
+The Supreme Court is expected to hear arguments this term and rule on the case by late June.